Sunday, October 31, 2010

 Getting Ready for Winter

-The hay is all in, wrapped tight in those big white marshmallow bales lining the driveway like we’re preparing for some kind of giant's campfire cookout.
+The hay is all in, wrapped tight in those big white marshmallow bales lining the driveway like we’re preparing for some kind of giant’s campfire cookout.
 All I need now is an equally giant graham cracker and a chocolate bar the size of a barn door.
+S’mores for 400—BYO ladder.

 The yard is slowly getting cleaned up.
 Very slowly.
 “Organizing” the yard is a bit like trying to tidy up after a tornado with a rake and a good attitude.
 We’re wrangling tractor implements into their winter homes, tightening up the barn, and trying to convince the goats that, no, the rafters are not a jungle gym.
+They disagree.
+Strongly.

 The snow blade will go on the tractor last, of course.
 It’s the traditional final act before the snow gods dump three feet on us the very next morning.
-Oh, and I never put the summer tires on the truck.
+Oh, and I never did put the summer tires on the truck.
 Didn’t forget—just didn’t care.
 And now, while everyone else is battling for appointments at the tire shop, I’m sitting here feeling smug with my already-winter-ready wheels.
 Lazy?
 Or brilliant?
 You decide.
+(Hint: it’s brilliant.)

-This year’s big upgrade: a wood-fired hot air furnace.
-Yep, central heating with a thermostat.
+This year’s big upgrade: a wood-fired hot-air furnace.
+Yep—central heating with a thermostat.
 A thermostat!
 What is this, the Ritz?!
 Jim’s got a cement pad to pour, a chimney to install, and ductwork to run.
 But hey, we got all the parts before the tax credit deadline, so at least the government and I will both be warm and happy this winter.

 Please leave a comment below.
 I love hearing from you.